tuvo1106/banksy_trading_co/README.md

 ## Inspiration

-Andrei Neagoie and Yihua Zhang's React Udemy
+Andrei Neagoie and Yihua Zhang's Intro to React course on Udemy

 ## Contact